 - offer good supply vitamins and minerals.

-They are an excellent source of –
+They are an excellent source of vitamin A, vitamin C, and vitamin B6.

 Doesn’t that make bell peppers a really good choice to include in your daily diet?